EPCCed/2026-07-27-Fortran-inter/episodes/11-unlimited-polymorphic-entities.md

 It is sometimes useful in C to be able to use a `void *` pointer, a pointer for which there is no type-checking at compile time.
-The nearest analogue in Fortran in the unlimited polymorphic pointer.
+The nearest analogue in Fortran is the unlimited polymorphic pointer.

 ## `class (*)` pointers